andrewbrdk/AB-Testing-Implementation/README.md

 ```

 #### 3. Frontend
-The frontend receives both groups' page versions and renders the appropriate variant.
+The frontend gets both versions and renders the appropriate variant.
+Hashing allows compute groups on the frontend if a `device_id` is available.
+However, the group is computed on the backend and sent in the "exp_group" cookie.

 ```bash
 python 3_frontendrender.py